All Saints' Church, Wigan: External features

 To the south of the church in a triangular garden is a war memorial of 1925 designed by Giles Gilbert Scott, which is listed at Grade II*.
 It is in Portland stone with bronze plaques recording the names of those who fell in both world wars.
 In and around the churchyard are structures that have been listed at Grade II.
 These are the boundary wall of the churchyard and two archways, the gate piers at the north entrance to the churchyard, railings encircling the church, and two sections of the churchyard wall.

+Rectors

+According to Lancashire Online Parish Clerk, the rectors of All Saints are as follows: